-Alongside Keeping Children Safe in Education St Peters adopts the fundamental principal of working in a child-centred approach within a whole family focus as promoted in Working Together to Safeguard Children 2023.
+Alongside Keeping Children Safe in Education schools within the Herts & Essex Multi-Academy Trust adopt the fundamental principal of working in a child-centred approach within a whole family focus as promoted in Working Together to Safeguard Children 2023.

 This principle is underpinned by the findings and recommendations within the Government's 2023 publication Stable Homes, Built on Love in response to the recommendations of the Independent Review of Children's Social Care.
 The strategy sets out how children's social care is to be committed to supporting every child to grow up in a safe, stable and loving home.
 For most children this means growing up within their family.
 The strategy also emphasises the importance of having stronger expectations of support through early help and family networks.